 Embracing modern relationship marketing means embracing data-- and lots of it.

 Along with data comes every conceivable way to measure progress.
 There are literally hundreds if not thousands of possible marketing management metrics to choose from, and almost all of them measure something of some kind of value.
 The problem is that most of them relate very little to the revenue and profitability metrics that concern the CEO, CFO and the board.

 Of course, it’s okay to track some of these metrics internally within your department (we call these “boiler room metrics”) if they help you make better marketing decisions.
 But it’s best to avoid sharing them with other executives unless you’ve previously established why they matter.
-After writing the book on marketing analytics, I’ve found these are the six categories to avoid.
+After writing , I’ve found these are the six categories to avoid.

 Too often, marketers rely on “feel good” measurements to justify their marketing spend.
 Instead of pursuing metrics that measure business outcomes and improve marketing performance and profitability, they opt for metrics that sound good and impress people.
 Some common examples include press release impressions, Facebook “Likes”, and names gathered at tradeshows.

 When it is difficult to measure revenue and profit, marketers often end up using metrics that stand in for those numbers.
 This can be OK in some situations, but it raises the question in the mind of fellow executives whether those metrics accurately reflect the financial metrics they really want to know about.
 This forces the marketer to justify the relationship and can put a strain on marketing’s credibility.

 The number one metric used by lead generation marketers is lead quantity; too few companies measure lead quality.
 Focusing on quantity without also measuring quality can lead to programs that look good but don’t deliver profits.
 (To take this idea to the extreme, the phone book is an abundant source of “leads” if you only measure quantity, not quality.)